mohagungnursalim/mohagungnursalim/README.md

 - 👋 Hi, I’m MOH.
 AGUNG NURSALIM aka Agung
 - 👀 I’m interested in Tech,Programming and Sport
-- ✨  I’m currently learning Laravel,Python,Dart & Data Analytics
+- ✨  I’m currently learning Data Analytics & Data Visualization
-- 📫 How to reach me Email:mohagungnursalimwork@gmail.com
+- 📫 How to reach me Email:mohagungnursalimworks@gmail.com

 <!---
 mohagungnursalim/mohagungnursalim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.